From Shirt to Tree — How a Print Shop Has Made Their Mission to Give Back to the Environment a Reality

 "It's pretty amazing to look at a huge stack of shirts, multiply each shirt by eight, and visualize the amount of trees that'll be planted," Jackson said.
 "It gives more meaning to our products."

 Customers have resonated with Symmetree's new tree campaign.
 One of Symmetree's wholesale partners, Made In Oregon, absolutely loves the campaign they started.
 In April alone, Symmetree planted 4,968 trees, and big driver for that accomplishment was due to Made In Oregon.
-Having the support from others to

 "Skye and I grew up spending time outdoors," Jackson said.
 "We both surf.
 Being surfers, it's in our blood to protect the environment."